 Example answers: Rights are basic needs for children and young people.
 You need to be protected from bullying behaviour so you can survive, develop and participate in a fulfilling, safe and respected life.
 Bullying is a breach of your rights as a child.

-Q: How could being bullied prevent someone from being their best self?
+Q: In what ways could being bullied prevent someone from thriving?